jpsalvadorm63/react-briza/react_router/COURSE_09.md

 Then when React goes to "pick it up", it's throwing a **Cannot read property 'data' of undefined** error.
-The reason for this is because, just as we did before on the server, we we're passing a `data` prop to our `App` component on the client.
+The reason for this is because, just as we did before on the server, we we're passing a `data` prop to our `Widget` component on the client.

 ```
 // browser/index.js